Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Introduction

-\paragraph{Algorithms and guarantees for matrix sensing:} In addition to the algorithm-specific results alluded to in Section~\ref{sec:intro}, there are several structural results known about the landscape of the loss function~\eqref{eq:global-loss}, and related loss functions\footnote{The matrix sensing examples in~\citet{ge2017no}, for example, deal with matrix measurement ensembles satisfying an RIP condition; however, this does not hold in our problem, see~\citet[Appendix B]{zhong2015efficient}.} in matrix sensing and completion~\citep{ge2016matrix,ge2017no,bhojanapalli2016global,park2017non,diaz2019nonsmooth,zhang2019structured}.
+\paragraph{Algorithms and guarantees for matrix sensing.} In addition to the algorithm-specific results alluded to in Section~\ref{sec:intro}, there are several structural results known about the landscape of the loss function~\eqref{eq:global-loss}, and related loss functions\footnote{The matrix sensing examples in~\citet{ge2017no}, for example, deal with matrix measurement ensembles satisfying an RIP condition; however, this does not hold in our problem, see~\citet[Appendix B]{zhong2015efficient}.} in matrix sensing and completion~\citep{ge2016matrix,ge2017no,bhojanapalli2016global,park2017non,diaz2019nonsmooth,zhang2019structured}.
 On the one hand, these are powerful results proved without the sample-splitting assumption that show that as soon as the sample size grows above a certain threshold, there are no local minima, ensuring (for instance) that saddle-avoiding algorithms can converge from an \emph{arbitrary initialization} to global minima~\citep{jin2017escape,carmon2018accelerated}.
 On the other hand, such a result does not directly imply a quantitative convergence rate for natural and popularly employed algorithms such as gradient descent and alternating minimization, and so cannot characterize their efficiency especially from a random initialization.
-We also note that several recent papers~\citep[][to name a few]{stoger2021small,jiang2022algorithmic} have analyzed gradient descent from a (small) random initialization and demonstrated appealing statistical properties when coupled with early stopping; these analyses, however, are specific to the trajectory of gradient descent and, to our knowledge, do not have immediate implications for higher-order methods such as alternating minimization.
+We also note that several recent papers~\citep[][to name a few]{stoger2021small,jiang2022algorithmic} have analyzed gradient descent from a (small) random initialization and demonstrated appealing statistical properties when coupled with early stopping; these analyses, however, are specific to the trajectory of gradient descent and, to our knowledge, do not have immediate implications for complex methods such as alternating minimization.
+Most closely related to our development is the recent work~\citep{lee2022randomly}, which analyzes a similar alternating minimization method from a random initialization without a sample splitting assumption.
+We note that the measurements considered in that work differ from our own~\eqref{eq:model} and in particular endow the loss~\eqref{eq:global-loss} with global geometric structure through the $\ell_2$--RIP (which our measurements do not satisfy, see the discussion following Theorem~\ref{thm:global-conv-linear} for details).
+Additionally, we improve upon the convergence guarantees by precisely quantifying the dependence of the convergence rate on problem-specific parameters such as the noise level and sample size.
+This is in line with our principal motivation, which is not to develop a state-of-the-art algorithm---although the iteration~\eqref{eq:AM} is new to our knowledge when there are nonlinearities in the model---but to pursue a sharp understanding of a natural iterative method for this problem.